kurimm/GitHub-Wokwi-Template/docs/info.md

 ## How it works

-It blinks a segment 1 Hz when the dip switch's first switch is on.
+1 Hz segment blink when 1st dip switch is ON.

 ## How to test

-Turn the first dip switch on.
+Turn the 1st dip switch ON.

 ## External hardware